 First, you can use Finder's eligibility checker to find out if you'd be likely to get approved for the Santander Everyday Long Term Balance Transfer Credit Card.
 This won't impact your credit score.
 If it's good news, you can then proceed to Santander's online application, which takes 10–15 minutes to complete.
 You can request a balance transfer as part of your application.

 Frequently asked questions

 What credit limit will I get with the Santander Everyday Long Term Balance Transfer Credit Card?

-If Santander is able to offer you this deal, the offer will specify a personalised credit limit based on Santander's assessment of your situation.
-The minimum limit offered on this card is £500 and Santander does not specify a maximum.
-Once you've had the card for a while and shown Santander that you're reliable, you may wish to apply for a credit limit increase.
+If Santander offers you this deal, it will specify a personalised credit limit based on Santander's assessment of your situation.
+The minimum limit offered on this card is £500, and Santander does not specify a maximum.
+Once you've had the card for a while and shown Santander you're reliable, you may wish to apply for a credit limit increase.